hug-sch/vse-docs/index.rst

 **Extra tools**
 ###############

-Although Blender's VSE is more than a capable video editor, you will need sometimes some extra-tools to accomplish things such as changing the Exif-data of your source-files, converting media formats, automating some operations.
+Although Blender's VSE is more than a capable video editor, you will need now and then some extra-tools to accomplish things such as changing the Exif-data of your source-files, converting media formats, automating some operations.
 We give a short introduction to the following open-source tools: Python, ffmpeg, MediaInfo, and ExifTools.